 Whole life costing

 Manufacturers can provide whole life costing models which can be used to predict how much energy a commercial boiler will use, and how much it will cost to run (depending on fuel prices).
 Whole life costing models include the boilers initial purchase price, along with all the anticipated maintenance costs, such as energy, installation, maintenance and servicing.
-Your local Area Sales Manager will be more than happy to provide advice on this.
+Your local Technical Sales Manager will be more than happy to provide advice on this.

 The work involved in installing commercial boilers can vary so it's definitely an area worth investigating.
 Some manufacturers have invested in making their boilers simple to fit, and as light and as easy to manoeuvre as possible.
 The Sirius two WH boilers from Potterton Commercial, are compact in size and lightweight, making them very easy to install.
 Boiler frames and cascades simplify the installation process further.